EnhancedProtection/CliTest/README.md

 ```

-Now copy the text (key) to the clipboard and follow the next steps
+Now copy the text (key) shown on the to the clipboard and follow the next steps

 1. Go to browser and log in to your github account
 2. Click on Setting